-- a) An entry is a contract between a Licence Holder and the Organiser (Entry). - b) It An Entry binds the Licence Holder to make every effort to take part in the Meeting, except in case of duly established force majeure, and binds the Organiser to fulfil all the conditions of which apon the entry was made, the only reservation being that the Competitor must use their best endeavours to participate in the Meeting.
+- a) An entry is a contract between a Licence Holder and the Organiser (Entry). - b) An Entry binds the Licence Holder to take part in the Meeting, except in case of duly established force majeure, and binds the Organiser to fulfil all the conditions which apon the entry was made, the only reservation being that the Competitor must use their best endeavours to participate in the Meeting.